 - Setting standards.
 We exclude irresponsible activities from our investments and reduce their negative impact.

 We set minimum social standards that our investments have to meet.
 By definition, some commercial activities, such as tobacco and controversial weapons, do not suit Achmea.
 Also, by definition, we do not invest in countries that structurally violate international standards.
 Other economic activities with a negative impact, such as burning fossil fuels to generate electricity, are still required for our daily life.
-We exclude the coal companies with the largest greenhouse gas emissions and the companies that cause the most serious environmental pollution.
+We exclude the largest coal polluters and are reducing the adverse climate impact of the investment portfolio by way of a CO2 reduction.
 See the Exclusion Policy.
-We reduce the negative climate impact of our investment portfolio by reducing its carbon footprint.

 - Influence.
 We are an engaged investor and exercise our influence to resolve social challenges.